Form 17a: Reporting a dissolution of a legal entity

 Download Form 17a

-Do you want to deregister a BV that has been terminated with fast-track liquidation online at My KVK?
+Do you want to deregister a BV that has been ended with fast-track liquidation online at My KVK?
 This can only be done by a natural person who is both managing director and custodian of the BV's books and records.
 Read more about how to deregister a BV.